MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeio.md

 An existing ACXCIRCUIT circuit object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -remarks

+It is not recommended to use this version of the stop IO call, but rather [AcxCircuitResumeIoWithTag macro](nf-acxcircuit-acxcircuitresumeiowithtag.md) as it provides additional diagnostic information by using a Tag.

 ### Example